 Whether we face it or not, or like it or not, content rules.
-More so now than a few years ago when it was crowned, and still reigns, due to its importance with SEO .
+More so now than a few years ago when it was crowned, content marketing still reigns.

 All too commonly people think if they put up an eCommmerce site, a blog, or a YouTube channel with a product, post or video, they’ll go viral.
 I wish it were that simple.
 Since the competition is fierce online, you have to be able to stand out and provide something of more value than your customer can get elsewhere.
 Real value, not 50 cents off your widget of the day.
 Something that sticks.